Gebelein: Temple of Hathor

 Summit of the southern hill in Gebelein, remains of the temple dedicated to the goddess Hathor.
 Two stone column bases are visible.
 In the background, the northern hill.
 Schiaparelli excavations, 1910.

 The site includes the remains from a temple to Hathor with a number of cartouches on mud bricks and a royal stela from the Second to Third Dynasties.

 The temple is located on the east hill of the site.
 Items of several Second Intermediate Period rulers include a stele of Dedumose II, a block of Djedankhre Montemsaf, and a stela of a ruler named Sekhemtawy.
 Hyksos rulers mentioned are Apophis (on a lintel) and Khyan (on a black granite block).

 Later period finds include a brick naming the High Priest of Amun Menkheperre and his wife Isetemkheb.
 The brick likely came from the Fort that enclosed the temple.

 From the Ptolemaic period came fragments of a statue of Ptolemy VIII Euergetes II Limestone fragments from the shrine that would have held the statue were also found.

 Ptolemaic period military camp

 Excavations along the slopes on the western side of the southern hill of Gebelein.
 Significant constructions brought to light, perhaps related to the nearby storage houses or a logistical support point for the personnel connected to the fortress.
 Ernesto Schiaparelli excavations, 1910.

 During the reign of Ptolemy VI Philometor, a military camp was established at Gebelein after the Theban rebellion of 186 B.C.
 The camp was destroyed by rebel forces 88 BC and the site was never again inhabited on a larger scale.
 Several hundred Demotic and Greek papyri and ostraca pertaining to the soldiers and the local temple were found at the ruins between 1890 and 1930.
 These including the archive of the mercenary Horos son of Nechoutes and the Dryton and Apollonia Archive.

+Northern necropolis

+The northern necropolis also included the Tomb of Iti and Neferu, a semi-rock-cut First Intermediate Period tomb whose wall paintings and burial equipment are now mainly preserved in the Museo Egizio in Turin.